electron/website/blog/electron-30-0.md

 See [documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#allow) for
 more information.

-#### Removed: The `--disable-color-correct-rendering` switch
+#### Removed: The `--disable-color-correct-rendering` command line switch

-This switch was never formally documented but it's removal is being noted here regardless.
+This switch was never formally documented but its removal is being noted here regardless.
 Chromium itself now has better support for color spaces so this flag should not be needed.

 #### Behavior Changed: `BrowserView.setAutoResize` behavior on macOS